Akshayagcr/DSA/CPP/adityaverma/stack/README.md

 7. Maximum area in a binary matrix.
     Convert 2d array to 1d array i.e find maximum area of histogram of all 1d array in the 2d array.
 8. Rain water trapping.
-        In this problem we need to find min of greatest element in left and right subarray not the NGL or NGR
+        In this problem we need to find min of greatest element in left and right sub-array not the NGL or NGR
 9. Min stack using additional space.
     We use an additional stack to store the current minimum element.
 10. Min stack with O(1) additional space.